wenzeslaus/grass-gis-docker-xpra/README.md

 You have to get data to your conatiner by mounting volumes from host or another Docker container.
 Alternatively, you can create a new image based on this image and, for example, download the data in the Dockerfile.
+In this example we expect GRASS Mapset `/grassdata/nc_spm/user1` to exist.

 ```
 docker run -d -P \